FALL 2025 CLASSES

 Angela French

-Angela French is the Waste Reduction Coordinator for the City of Grand Junction.
+Angela is the Recycling and Waste Reduction Supervisor for the City of Grand Junction.

 First Congregational - Chapel